 You’ll need to bring a few things with you on your Europe winter trip!
 Oh, and don’t forget to prepare for the long haul flight (when we flew back from Prague last year, it took a grueling 19 hours).
 We’ve got a whole post with recommendations for our favorite long-haul flight essentials, plus tips to make your flight easier (especially if you sprung for a cheap budget airline flight)!

 - Carry-On Luggage: Zipping through Europe on budget airlines and buses for like, $10 a ticket is totally doable – if you have carry-on luggage, that is.
-If you’re looking to take advantage of the crazy deals offered by Ryanair, Norwegian, and Wow, you’re gonna want to keep your luggage as lightweight as possible!
+If you’re looking to take advantage of the crazy-cheap deals offered by budget airlines, you’re gonna want to keep your luggage as lightweight as possible!
 We already covered our tips for packing light for winter travel above, but there’s one last thing you’ll need: a carry-on bag.
 If you’re partial to backpacks, this PacSafe bag is comfortable, roomy, and as deterrent as it gets – it’s our go-to backpack for carry-on travel.
 It’s also perfect for those tiny, windy European staircases that you have to climb up because your room is somehow always on the 6th floor and there’s never an elevator (UGH WHY).
 But if you prefer a rolling bag,the Away suitcase is as beautiful as it is high-tech, with a built-in portable charger, an incredibly durable exterior, tons of space, and a built-in dirty laundry compressor (whaaaaat, game-changing).

 - Day Bag: You’ll want a bag with you to store things like extra layers, your camera, a phone charger, weird European snacks, and trinkets you pick up at the Christmas Markets – you know, the essentials.
 I carried super cute this day bag with me every single day packed with my packable down jacket, an extra pair of gloves, and anything else I needed for the day.
 We also have this theft-resistant camera bag specifically for our camera gear, because we’re

-- Umbrella: Yep, it does rain in Europe in the winter.
+extra AFprofessional bloggers or whatever.
+If you don’t have like … camera gear, you probably don’t need it, but if you do, it’s REALLY nice. - Umbrella: Yep, it does rain in Europe in the winter.
 Thanks, climate change!
 Bring a little travel umbrella with you just in case.
 As a bonus, it can double as a cool photo prop to add color to a dreary day – just like that picture up above!

 - Filtered Water Bottle: The water in Europe is safe to drink almost everywhere, with the exception of Eastern Europe.
 If you’ll be traveling to the Balkans, bring along a water bottle with a built-in filter so you don’t have to worry about where you’ll find water – you can just drink from the tap like normal.
 You’ll also be saving money and environmental waste by not purchasing plastic disposable water bottles!
 I know it’s a little pricey for a water bottle, but we’ve tested several water purifying techniques and this is by far the easiest – you just fill it up and drink, and the filter lasts for AGES.
 You’ll be able to use this bottle for years in other countries without safe drinking water or even on hikes and other outdoor adventures!
 We think it’s a worthwhile investment.